DavidSnr1/Python_for_Data_Analytics_Course/README.md

 ## Filter German Jobs

-To focus my analysis on the German job market, I apply filters to the dataset, narrowing down to roles based in Germany.
+To focus my analysis on the German job market, I applied filters to the dataset, narrowing down to roles based in Germany.

 ```python
 df_Ger = df[df['job_country'] == 'Germany']